Samson Raphael Hirsch: Nineteen Letters

-Hirsch's Nineteen Letters on Judaism (Neunzehn Briefe über Judenthum), published in 1836 under the pseudonym "Ben Uziel", offered an intellectual presentation of Orthodox Judaism in classic German, and a "fearless, uncompromising defense" of all its institutions and ordinances.
-See under Oldenburg above.
+Hirsch's Nineteen Letters on Judaism (Neunzehn Briefe über Judenthum), published in 1836 under the pseudonym "Ben Uziel", offered an intellectual presentation of Orthodox Judaism in classical German and a "fearless, uncompromising defense" of all its institutions and ordinances.
+(See under Oldenburg above.)

-It was written in the form of a fictional correspondence between a young rabbi / philosopher and a youthful intellectual.
+It was written in the form of a fictional correspondence between a young rabbi/philosopher and a youthful intellectual.

 The first letter, the intellectual's, outlines the challenges that emancipation created for modern Jews, and questions the continued relevance of Judaism.
-The Rabbi responds in the subsequent letters, discussing, in a structured sequence, God, Man, and Jewish History;

-leading to a discussion of the Mitzvot and their classification (as employed in Horeb).
+The rabbi responds in the subsequent letters, discussing, in a structured sequence, God, man, and Jewish history; leading to a discussion of the mitzvot and their classification (as employed in Horeb).

-This work made a profound impression in German Jewish circles, and has been republished and translated several times;

-it is still influential, and often taught.
+The work made a profound impression on German Jewish circles and has been republished and translated several times; it is still influential and often taught.